 - Eggs: 7 days

 In situations where milk is being returned to the bulk tank, it is always advised to test the individual cow's milk with a Delvotest to avoid bulk tank residue failure.
 Delvotest kits and consumables are available from your farm animal vet.
 It should be remembered that 'off licence' use of drugs includes situations where the specific licence use is breached, for example, combination therapy or alteration of the recommended dosage interval.
-In these situations, the statutory minimum withdrawal period should be applied.
+In these situations, at least the statutory minimum withdrawal period will be applied by the prescribing vet.